saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ## 2.04 Run an Emulator App Test on Sauce Labs
 Duration: 0:20:00

-The first thing you will do with your BasicTest is to add the configurations and capabilities to run that test on an app on a Sauce Labs emulator.
+In the lesson, you will modify BasicTest is to add the configurations and capabilities and run that test on an app test on a Sauce Labs emulator.
+You will:

+* Create Environment variables for Sauce Sauce Labs credentials
+* Upload your app file to Sauce Labs & update the `APP` variable
+* Create a new test and `xml` file for your Sauce Labs app test, including
+  * Updating capabilities for Sauce Labs
+  * Adding Sauce Labs credentials and data center
+  * Adding a `url`endpoint to test on Sauce labs
+  * Adding test logging to help with debugging
+  * Delete the APPIUM variable used for local tests
+  * Add a config file to set a region variable

 To do this tutorial, start with the **[Basic Test](https://github.com/walkerlj0/Quickstart_Android/blob/master/Mod2/2.04/src/test/java/tests/BasicTest.java)** and follow along to make the changes.